ddablib/ddablib.github.io/ConsoleApp/3/API/TPJCustomConsoleApp-Execute.md

 Executes the command line application.

+There are two overloaded versions of the method.

-The first, original version of the method has the command line and (optionally) the current directory passed as parameters:
+The first overload has the command line and (optionally) the current directory passed as parameters:

 * _CmdLine_: Command line to be executed.
 This should include the name of the application (with path if necessary) along with any required parameters.
 Paths and parameters containing spaces should be enclosed in double quotes.
 * _CurrentDir_: The directory that the application is to treat as its current directory.

-The second, parameterless, version of the method was introduced in version 2.
+The second overload takes no parameters.
 It executes the command line specified by the [_CommandLine_](./TPJCustomConsoleApp-CommandLine.md) property with the current directory specified by the [_CurrentDir_](TPJCustomConsoleApp-CurrentDir.md) property.

 _Execute_ returns _True_ if the application was executed successfully and _False_ if the application failed to run.
 When _False_ is returned, the [_ErrorCode_](./TPJCustomConsoleApp-ErrorCode.md) property will contain a non-zero error code.